HowDiggy/SignConnect/ROADMAP.md

 - **Project Name:** SignConnect

-- **Mission:** To build an assistive Progressive Web App (PWA) that empowers deaf and hard-of-hearing individuals by providing real-time, AI-powered communication support.
+- **Mission:** To build an assistive Progressive Web App (PWA) that empowers deaf and non-verbal individuals by providing real-time, AI-powered communication support.

 - **Core Loop:** The application listens to spoken language, transcribes it to text, and suggests relevant, personalized responses for the user.